 Furthermore, the Draft EIR's conclusion that SB 50 limits the City's ability to prescribe other types of school mitigation for the Project is unsupported by law.
 Rather, under the Government Code, the City has a duty to coordinate with the District to provide effective school site planning.
-The City should consider Project alternative and/or alternative mitigation measures, such as those proposed below, to fulfill that duty.
+The City should consider alternative mitigation measures, such as those proposed below, to fulfill that duty.